Mission

 News

-Invasive Jumping Worms are the topic of our June meeting.
-Background reading: https://www.vtinvasives.org/invasive/jumping-worms
+Invasive Jumping Worms are the topic of our June 2022 meeting.
+Background reading from VTInvasives: UVM Invasive Worms

 Contact Information

-Chessia McBride moderates this page – reach out to chessiakelley@gmail.com for updates, changes, or requests
+Please reach out for updates, changes, or requests

 GardenClub@raponda.org to reach the full list-serve of members